 If you are trying to get pregnant, you probably get excited by any little sign that might indicate it happened.
+Implantation cramping, for example.

 Curious about how you can know so early on without medical devices and tests?
+Read on.[toc]

-1. What is implantation cramping?
+What is implantation cramping?

-2. What does implantation cramping feel like?
+What does it feel like?

-3. What does implantation look like?
+What does implantation cramping look like?

 Implantation bleeding vs. period bleeding

+As mentioned above, bleeding is caused by the slight rupture in your womb lining as the embryo settles in.
 This tiny scratch on the surface of your uterus may cause some blood to be shed in the process.
-The blood then travels down and can come out brown or pink.
-There should be little blood involved, and the bleeding can only be associated with the implantation moment.
+The blood travels down and can come out brown or pink.
+There should be little blood involved and only be associated with the implantation moment.
 As soon as it is over, the bleeding stops, and it never intensifies.

 If your blood is bright red and the flow keeps intensifying, it is menstruation and not implantation bleeding.

-6. When do implantation cramps start?
+When do implantation cramps start?

 So, when do implantation cramps start?
-Normally, 2-7 days before your period.
-This is the timeframe for the egg to attach.
-Therefore, as long as you have light cramping, experience some brown or pink bleeding that does not intensify, and it is almost a week before your period, then you might be pregnant.
+Normally, between 2 and 7 days before your period.
+This is the timeframe in which the egg to attaches.
+Therefore, as long as you have light cramping, experience some brown or pink bleeding that does not intensify, and it is almost a week before your period, you might be pregnant.

-7. How long does implantation cramping last?
+How long does the Cramping last?

-8. What other symptoms are associated with implantation?
+What other symptoms are associated with implantation?

 And while we understand your excitement in looking for signs of pregnancy, remember that most women don’t detect their pregnancy for weeks or months.
 Being aware of the exact moment your little baby begins forming can be magical.
 Just don’t feel bad if you miss it.
 And try not to obsess about it!